- Ecommerce is a critical component of any business, increasing the importance of a great website.

 Your company's website is an important digital asset that allows you to be discovered and connect with customers more easily.
+That being said, it's important to include an About Us page on your site that introduces and defines your business.
+Here’s how to write a great About section for your brand.

 Set common ground for customers